FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/architecture/group.md

 # Multi-group structure

 To fit most business scenarios, FISCO BCOS supports various functions including multi-group activation, transactions among groups, data storage and block consensus in separation engined by multi-group structure.
-It can safely guard the system privacy but also eliminate the difficulty in operation and maintainence of blockchain system.
+It can safely guard the system privacy but also eliminate the difficulty in operation and maintenance of blockchain system.

 ```eval_rst